vmassuchetto/wp-monospace2/readme.txt

 ---------

 * 2.00
-  - First release to get reviewers feedback.
+  - First release to get feedback from theme reviewers.